Rapid (San Diego): Rapid 215 (Mid-City Rapid)

-Route 225 (South Bay Rapid)
+Rapid 225 (South Bay Rapid)

-The South Bay Rapid (Route 225) began limited peak-hour service on September 4, 2018, between the East Palomar Park and Ride in Chula Vista and downtown San Diego.
+The South Bay Rapid (Rapid 225) operates along a 21-mile (34-kilometer) route between the Otay Mesa Transit Center near the Otay Mesa Port of Entry and downtown San Diego.
+The route first began limited peak-hour service on September 4, 2018 between the East Palomar Transit Station in Chula Vista and downtown San Diego.
 The route initially operated in the Rapid Express pattern, headed northbound (into downtown) in the morning and southbound (returning from downtown) in afternoons with no reverse-commute opportunities or weekend service.
-This route expanded to full daily service on January 26, 2019, and now operates along a 21-mile (34-kilometer) route between the Otay Mesa Transit Center near the Otay Mesa Port of Entry and downtown San Diego.
-With this opening five new stations were also opened; these are located at Heritage Park, Lomas Verdes, Santa Venetia, the Otay Ranch Town Center, and at the recently developed, mixed-use Millenia community in Eastlake.
-It mostly follows the median on East Palomar Street, before running alongside Olympic Parkway and Eastlake Parkway to serve Otay Ranch.
+This route expanded to full daily service on January 26, 2019, with five new stations opening; these are located at Heritage Park, Lomas Verdes, Santa Venetia, the Otay Ranch Town Center, and at the recently developed, mixed-use Millenia community.
+Within Chula Vista, it uses a dedicated busway which follows the median on East Palomar Street, before running alongside Olympic Parkway and Eastlake Parkway to serve Otay Ranch and Millenia.
 Throughout its planning, the route sparked controversy mainly by HOAs due to its bisection of the Otay Ranch and Eastlake communities and its proximity to nearby homes.
 The buses used on this route feature intercity coach-style seating, but have silver-colored destination displays on the outside compared to the rest of the fleet, which have amber ones.
 As with the opening of the original route, free bus rides were offered on the first week of operation on this route only.

-Route 227 (Iris Rapid)
+Rapid 227 (Iris Rapid)

-The Iris Rapid (Route 227) runs from Otay Mesa to Imperial Beach with some busses short turning at the Iris Avenue Transit Center along the way.
+The Iris Rapid (Rapid 227) operates between Otay Mesa to Imperial Beach with some busses short turning at the Iris Avenue Transit Center along the way.
 The route is the first fully-electric route on the Rapid network.
 Planning began on September 13, 2019, though the MTS received grants to buy electric busses for a new South Bay route as early as late 2018.
-MTS aimed to have the route operational by January 2023 at the earliest, with service on Rapid Route 227 eventually starting on October 15, 2023 and minor route changes later taking effect in June 2024 following pushback from Imperial Beach residents.
+MTS aimed to have the route operational by January 2023 at the earliest, with service on Rapid 227 eventually starting on October 15, 2023 and minor route changes later taking effect in June 2024 following pushback from Imperial Beach residents.

-Route 235 (I-15 Rapid)
+Rapid 235 (I-15 Rapid)

-The I-15 Rapid (Route 235) saves up to 45 minutes from local MTS Route 20, which continues to operate along the corridor to serve locations not served by the Rapid network.
+The I-15 Rapid (Rapid 235) operates between Escondido Transit Center and downtown San Diego.
+It saves up to 45 minutes from local MTS Route 20, which continues to operate along the corridor to serve locations not served by the Rapid network.
 It also eliminates a transfer at Del Lago Transit Center between Route 20 and Breeze Rapid to central Escondido.
+Along the Interstate 15, Rapid 235 has two "Centerline" freeway-level transit stations at University Avenue and El Cajon Boulevard.
+Further north, the route uses the I-15 express lanes.